YasinzHyper/PrimeEstate/README.md

 JWT_SECRET="<your-secret>"
 CLIENT_URL=http://localhost:5173 (or) any other url
 ```
-4. Then split the terminal, or use 2 separate terminals (1.
+4. Then split the terminal into 3, or use 3 separate terminals (1.
 Client side (frontend), 2.
-Server side(backend)):
+Server side(backend), 3.
+Socket.io (real-time messaging)):

 Run this in the client side terminal

 **4.1 Client Side**
 ```
 cd client